goose3/goose3/README.rst

     >>> g = Goose({'browser_user_agent': 'Mozilla'})

-Switching parsers : Goose can now be used with lxml html parser or lxml soup parser.
+Switching parsers: Goose can now be used with lxml html parser or lxml soup parser.
 By default the html parser is used.
 If you want to use the soup parser pass it in the configuration dict :